 You can enter your bike’s information when comparing quotes to determine if you can find insurance for your bike.

 Bicycle Insurance can offer cover for yourself, your bike or both.

 A financial pay-out should you suffer personal injury whilst riding, including loss of limbs, sight, paralysis or death.

-Protection against costs in relation to a third party’s claims that you have injured whilst cycling, e.g. a pedestrian.
+Protection against costs concerning a third party’s claims if you have injured someone whilst cycling, e.g. a pedestrian.

-Bicycle insurance can also cover you for any legal costs that you incur as a result of taking a third party to court who injured you whilst cycling and they were at fault.
+Bicycle insurance can also cover you for any legal costs that you incur due to taking a third party to court who injured you whilst cycling, and they were at fault.